HypeCheck

 Evidence under review. — Not yet rated

-Bamboo stem powder is a fine powder ground from the woody stems of bamboo plants.
-It is one of the richest natural plant sources of silica (silicon dioxide), a mineral sometimes associated with...
+Bamboo stem powder is a fine powder made from the dried stems of bamboo plants.
+It is one of the richest natural plant sources of silica (silicon dioxide), a mineral associated with connective...

 Evidence base hasn't been formally rated yet.
 See research below.